 The Platinum Lyretail Molly features a platinum/gold color and tall dorsal fins.
 The tall fins will only develop if there is enough water for them to do so, so we recommend a tank larger than 30 gallons with plenty of room for swimming.
 The Platinum Lyretail Molly is a peaceful fish, but they do require salt in the water, so you need to house them with fish tolerant of a saltwater environment.
 It is a hardy fish but is a little bit more sensitive to temperature change and pH than some of the other breeds.
 We recommend keeping the water between 75- and 82-degrees Fahrenheit and the pH between 7.5 and 8.5.

 14. White/Silver Sailfin Molly

 The White or Silver Sailfin Molly is another fish that is great for beginners.
-This breed can reach a length of five inches, so they are one of the larger breeds available for the aquarium.
-They will require a tank larger than 30 gallons, but they are an extremely hardy fish that are comfortable in water pH between 7 and 8.
+This breed can reach a length of 5 inches, so they are one of the larger breeds available for the aquarium.
+They will require a tank larger than 30 gallons, but they are extremely hardy fish that are comfortable in water pH between 7 and 8.
 This breed gets its name from its silvery-white scales, and it has long fins that extend beyond the body.

 Most Molly breeds are very durable and do well in any aquarium.
-The only requirement they have is a large tank that’s in most cases above 30 gallons.
+The only requirement they have is a large tank that’s, in most cases, above 30 gallons.
 It’s good to have vegetation, stones, and other items in the tank to hide behind, but there needs to be plenty of room for swimming as well.
 A few varieties require you to add a small amount of salt to the water, so you will need to make sure that any other types of fish you have in the aquarium can live with the added salt.